voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The group owner of managed files and directories.
-Default:

- 'puppet' for Puppet Open Source
- 'pe-puppet' for Puppet Enterprise

 Default value: `$hiera::params::group`